AutomaticTV/test-cv-developer/README.md

 Frame#524 (1.242287, -28.034293) (-11.898251, -20.872074) (-2.800320, -18.416169) (2.510203, -17.100453) (-9.081305, -13.058719) (-23.740287, -9.526338) (-22.707648, -7.517313) (-10.247547, -6.656217) (-6.774091, -7.132234) (-8.271173, 5.636226) (-26.540825, 7.438519) (2.303503, -0.579134) (-6.817145, 9.132527) (-32.162833, 9.080199) (-11.222285, 10.602587) (-15.764693, 17.953701) (2.086494, 21.006964) (-0.992776, 23.619043) (-19.734702, 24.271418)
 ```

+## Final comments and hints
+* The first frames will be used to initialize the Background Substraction algorithm.
+Do not lose time trying to extract players from these frames.
+* Upload solution code in a private repository and send us the link.
+We will value both the solution and quality of the code made.